 What is Making it Here?

-Through a series of tours, talks, and other programs, Making it Here will explore manufacturing in New York City today: what it looks like, how it works, and why it is so important to the future of the city.
-Making it Here is organized by Open House New York in partnership with New York City Economic Development Corporation.
+Through a series of tours and public programs, Making it Here explored manufacturing in contemporary New York City: what it looks like, how it works, and why it is so important to the future of the city.
+Making it Here was organized by Open House New York in partnership with New York City Economic Development Corporation.

 Why are we doing it?

 Today’s manufacturing sector is more diffuse, diverse, and dynamic than what many people might imagine.
-Making it Here is an opportunity for New Yorkers to visit contemporary manufacturing spaces across the five boroughs and learn, firsthand, what having manufacturing in their neighborhoods today really means.
+Making it Here served as an opportunity for New Yorkers to visit contemporary manufacturing spaces across the five boroughs and learn, firsthand, what having manufacturing in their neighborhoods today really means.

 How can you participate?